 The Search for General Tso premiered at the 2014 Tribeca Film Festival.
 Based on my book research, the documentary was directed by Ian Cheney and produced by me and Amanda Murray.
 Tso was released January 2, 2015 in theaters and has a 95% on Rotten Tomatoes.
 I also help produce other films, which have appeared at the Sundance and SXSW Film Festivals.

-MisinfoCon was a summit on misinformation at the MIT Media Lab in February 2017.
+MisinfoCon started as a summit on misinformation at the MIT Media Lab in February 2017.
 It was one of the largest gatherings to focus on trust, verification, fact checking, and reader experience.
 Sponsors and hosts included Mozilla, Knight Foundation, Craig Newmark, the Nieman Foundation, and First Draft, among others.
-It has since given birth to the Credibility Coalition, an initiative to create a technical schema for assessing credibility on the Web.
+It has since given birth to the Credibility Coalition, a research community that fosters collaborative approaches to understanding the veracity, quality and credibility of online information that is a foundation of civil society.
+CredCo has been supported by the Knight Foundation, Google, Facebook, Craig Newmark Philanthropies, and Twitter.

 The Fortune Cookie Chronicles